Carrie Klingelsmith, Executive Director

 Katlyn and her husband, Billy, live in Petoskey with their two children and two dogs.
 Katlyn has a bachelor’s degree from Central Michigan University in Public Health and Nutrition.
 Katlyn’s background is in higher education, event planning, program development, community outreach and bookkeeping.

 Katlyn worked previously at Manna and most recently at North Central Michigan College.

 “I am extremely excited to be back at Manna.
 I’m blessed to have this opportunity, to serve our community and help those in need.”

-Matthew Flickema, Volunteer & Communications Coordinator
+Matthew Flickema, Volunteer & Backpack Coordinator